 Thank you to all residents and families for following the protocols to ensure everyone’s safety who lives, works, and visits our retirement communities.
 We are honored to be your partners in service during this unprecedented time.

 Team members are proficient and receive ongoing education on the protocols and infection control practices and every day go above and beyond to maintain safety.
 A big Thank You to each of you to all team members for having a positive impact in residents’ lives, especially now – you are heroes and your work and commitment is appreciated by all.

 To keep residents and team members safe, everyone requires screening and a declaration before entering a retirement community.

 Each retirement community has extra hygiene protocols and sanitizing procedures including common areas and high-frequency touchpoints such as reception desks, hallway railings, and elevator buttons.

 Spring Living Retirement Communities has implemented physical distancing in all our common amenity areas and dining rooms.
-We have rearranged the dining areas to ensure that residents maintain appropriate distancing.
-We have placed physical-distancing reminder stickers and posters in areas where people usually come together, such as reception, dining entrances, inside and outside the elevators, fitness centers, and multi-purpose rooms.
+We have arranged the dining areas to ensure that residents maintain appropriate distancing.
+We have placed physical-distancing reminders in areas where people usually come together, such as reception, dining entrances, inside and outside the elevators, fitness centers, and multi-purpose rooms.

 Spring Living Retirement Communities has implemented the mandatory use of approved face masks and other Personal Protective Equipment (PPE) by team members as per the provincial guidelines to further protect residents and themselves from potential asymptomatic and symptomatic individuals.
 Residents are strongly encouraged to wear a face mask when they are out of their suites.